-The 2011 Technical Panel on Assumptions and Methods, appointed by the independent Social Security Advisory Board, suggested raising the 2011 Trustees Report ultimate alternative II incidence rate assumption of 5.2 to 5.8 per thousand.
-The 2015 Technical Panel agreed with the ultimate alternative II incidence rate assumption of 5.4 per thousand and suggested that OCACT closely monitor experience.
+The 2015 Technical Panel on Assumptions and Methods, appointed by the independent Social Security Advisory Board, agreed with the then-current ultimate alternative II incidence rate assumption of 5.4 per thousand and suggested that OCACT closely monitor experience.
 The 2019 Technical Panel suggested lowering the disability incidence rate to 4.9 per thousand, consistent with the panel's lower long-term unemployment rate assumption of 4.8 percent and taking into account some of the recent drop in incidence.
 The 2019 panel also recommended continued monitoring of trends in the incidence rate (including external consultation with experts in the private disability industry) and linking the disability incidence rate and unemployment rate assumptions.

-In a panel discussion on August 25, 2023, set up by the independent Social Security Advisory Board, panelists indicated that both a changing mix of workers by occupation and changing demands and accommodations by employers within occupations have contributed to fewer workers becoming unable to maintain employment, thus leading to lower levels of disability applications.
+In a panel discussion on August 25, 2023, set up by the Social Security Advisory Board, panelists indicated that both a changing mix of workers by occupation and changing demands and accommodations by employers within occupations have contributed to fewer workers becoming unable to maintain employment, thus leading to lower levels of disability applications.
 The panelists noted that this appears to be a permanent change.

-The Congressional Budget Office raised their ultimate disability incidence rate to 5.6 per thousand for their 2013 through 2015 Long-Term Budget Outlooks and reduced the assumption to 5.4 per thousand for their 2016 through 2018 reports, matching the Trustees.
-For the 2019 Long-Term Budget Outlook, they reduced the assumption to 5.2 per thousand, again matching the Trustees.
-The 2020-22 Long-Term Budget Outlooks do not explicitly mention the disability incidence assumption, so we assume it remained at 5.2 per thousand.
-CBO reduced the assumption to 4.7 per thousand for the 2023 Long-Term Budget Outlook.
+The Congressional Budget Office reduced their ultimate disability incidence rate assumption from 5.2 per thousand to 4.7 per thousand for the 2023 Long-Term Budget Outlook.
+The 2024 and 2025 Long-Term Budget Outlooks do not explicitly mention the disability incidence assumption, so we assume it remains at 4.7 per thousand.

 Chart 2 shows age-adjusted historical and long-range alternative II incidence rates for men and women.
-For men, the age-adjusted incidence rate has averaged 4.9 new disability awards per thousand exposed workers from 1995 through 2023.
-The female age-adjusted incidence rate has averaged 4.8 per thousand from 1995 through 2023.
+For men, the age-adjusted incidence rate has averaged 4.8 new disability awards per thousand exposed workers from 1995 through 2024.
+The female age-adjusted incidence rate has averaged 4.7 per thousand from 1995 through 2024.
 Since 1980, the age-adjusted incidence rate for women has increased to a level much closer to the rate for men.
-For the 2024 Trustees Report, the Trustees assume ultimate age-adjusted disability incidence rates for both men and women are 4.5 new disability awards per thousand exposed workers.
+For the 2025 Trustees Report, the ultimate age-adjusted disability incidence rates for both men and women are 4.6 new disability awards per thousand exposed workers.
+Factors are applied by age group and sex to capture the effects of the PRW regulation.
+This regulation is expected to increase disability incidence rates overall, and by relatively more for older workers and for women.
+Although reflecting the effects of the PRW regulation increases the ultimate age-adjusted disability incidence rate for women so that it is slightly higher than the ultimate age-adjusted incidence rate for men, both rates round up to 4.63 per thousand.

 Chart 3 and Chart 4 show the historical and long-range alternative II incidence rates by age group for men and women, respectively.
-The table below shows the 2024 Trustees Report alternative II ultimate disability incidence rates by age group.
+The table below shows the 2025 Trustees Report alternative II ultimate disability incidence rates by age group for the last 65 years of the 75-year projection.